ClaudiuFilip110/GoogleCalendar/README.md

 #UI

-A UI and other functionality will be added later.
+An UI and other functionality will be added later.